Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

-\textsf{Select} filters data elements (rows, columns, or tables) based on a semantic condition.
-We calculate \emph{precision}, \emph{recall}, and \emph{F1 score} by comparing the predicted set against the ground-truth set.
-The key \textsf{Select} results across base models, including F1 scores and costs, are reported in Table~\ref{tab:op-select}, where the best results for each operand task are shown in \textbf{bold}, and the second-best results are \underline{underlined}; the notation is used throughout.
-Full results are provided in Table~\ref{app:select} in the supplementary~\cite{supplementary}.
+\begin{new} The \textsf{Filter} operator selects rows, columns, or tables based on a semantic condition, whose result can be represented as a set of selected rows/columns/tables that satisfy the semantic condition.
+For each \textsf{Filter} query, we compare the LRO-produced result set with the ground-truth result set, and compute precision, recall, and F1 from the overlap between the two sets.
+Metrics are computed per query and then averaged over all queries of the same type.
+Table~\ref{tab:op-select} reports these metrics along with LLM costs.
+In the table, the best result for each operand task is shown in \textbf{bold} and the second-best is \underline{underlined}; we use this notation throughout the paper.
+Unless explicitly stated otherwise, we follow the same evaluation protocol for all subsequent metrics. \end{new} Full results are provided in Table~\ref{app:select} in appendix.

-For row-wise selection, \texttt{LLM-ONE} performs strongly across the evaluated models, making it a robust default choice.
+For row-wise filtering, \texttt{LLM-ONE} performs strongly across the evaluated models, making it a robust default choice.
 We attribute this to tuple-wise prompting, which provides sufficient per-tuple context and enables fine-grained reasoning for decision making.
 However, for some models (e.g., GPT-5 and Qwen3-Max), the performance gap between \texttt{LLM-ALL} and \texttt{LLM-ONE} becomes small.
 Notably, with GPT-5, \texttt{LLM-ALL} even outperforms \texttt{LLM-ONE}.
 Meanwhile, \texttt{LLM-ALL} consumes fewer tokens.
 We hypothesize that GPT-5 benefits more from \texttt{LLM-ALL} because its larger context window (400k tokens) and stronger long-context modeling allow it to better leverage many tuples in a single prompt.
-Instead, models with smaller windows and weaker long-context modeling like Claude-Sonnet-4.5 (200k tokens) may lose effectiveness as the prompt grows.
+In contrast, models with smaller windows and weaker long-context modeling like Claude-Sonnet-4.5 (200k tokens) may lose effectiveness as the prompt grows.

-For column and table-wise selection tasks, in Table~\ref{tab:op-select}, \texttt{LLM-ALL} consistently performs better than \texttt{LLM-ONE} across different base models.
-This is because column and table-wise selection often requires comparison across candidates to determine which columns or tables are more relevant to the semantic condition.
+For column and table-wise filtering tasks, in Table~\ref{tab:op-select}, \texttt{LLM-ALL} consistently performs better than \texttt{LLM-ONE} across different base models.
+This is because column and table-wise filtering often requires comparison across candidates to determine which columns or tables are more relevant to the semantic condition.
 As \texttt{LLM-ALL} has access to all candidates, it supports such comparisons and enables more accurate identification of the most suitable options.